twinster/Battleship/readme.txt

-git by ilia gochitashvili changed
+git by ilia gochitashvili changed by ilia from work